masta-g3/llmpedia/docs/STRUCTURE.md

 4. **Accessibility**: High contrast ratios, readable typography, and keyboard navigation support
 5. **Performance**: Lightweight CSS with efficient selectors and minimal reflows

-The design creates an environment that feels both **academically serious** and **technologically forward**, allowing users to focus on research content while enjoying a polished, contemporary interface that subtly celebrates the intersection of academia and digital innovation.
+The design creates an environment that feels both **academically credible** and **digitally precise**, allowing users to focus on research content while enjoying a polished, systematic interface that reflects the rigor and clarity of academic scholarship.

 ## Key Features